CLPSAW/Fractal-Space-Fan-Made-Level-Editor-Builds/README.md

 - Invisible Mesh for EVERYTHING!
 - Objective Triggers
 - Mysterious Slowdown Bug, which might be caused by objectives.
 Another instance of the bug seemed to be caused by waypoints instead.

-FRAKKED CHECKPOINT SYSTEM
-Created on July 9, 2025
-Notable features:
-- A broken checkpoint system that allows the player to instantly respawn at the beginning of the level,
-- but doesn't save object placements and keeps all previously used events already triggered.

 SPIDER
 Created on January 24, 2026